 Text by archaeologist Valentina Voinea.
 Video presentation by historian Cristian Cealera.
 Film concept by Cristian Cealera and Constantin Țițineanu.
-A project developed together with the Museum of National History and Archaeology in Constanța.

 Our online series THE HISTORY OF ROMANIA IN ONE OBJECT, developed in partnership with some of the most important history museums in the country, evokes decisive epochs in Romania's past starting from artifacts or vestiges with powerful symbolic, representative value.